ReSummit/Seismos/README.md

 # BOM
 ## Required
-* JST SH individual wires and connectors (preferrably 10cm long).
+* 28 x 10 position JST SH individual wires and connectors (preferrably 10cm long).
 Aliexpress has these with different colors like cable mods.
     * NOTE: For these links, they come from the same seller.
 Contact the seller after placing a temporary order to reduce shipping costs before paying!
     * Wires: https://www.aliexpress.us/item/3256802676433370.html (choose colors, **10 cm**, and **double head**)
         * For 5 rows, 10 cm is typically enough; you may be surprised at how far the columns can go with this.
 However, if you plan on changing the case design, you may need 15 cm if your columns need to go farther.
     * Connectors: https://www.aliexpress.us/item/3256802084257935.html (choose **10 pin** and **SMD Horizontal**)
 * Parts that can be found from Typeractive.xyz:
-    * EVQPUC02K reset button
+    * 2 x EVQPUC02K reset button
-    * SSSS811101 (alternatively on Aliexpress, MSK-12C01 or SW-12C01N-GY18)
+    * 2 x SSSS811101 (alternatively on Aliexpress, MSK-12C01 or SW-12C01N-GY18)
-    * 110 mAH battery
+    * 2 x 110 mAH battery (since TRRS does not have 5V, you need batteries; may change later)
-* nice!nano (or Arduino Pro Micro compatible footprint)
+* 2 x nice!nano (or Arduino Pro Micro compatible footprint)
-* 1N4148W Diodes
+* 56-70 x 1N4148W Diodes (variable number depending on how many keys you want)
-* M3 assorted length screws (specific screw lengths to be added later)
+* M3 assorted length screws (see case section for more details)
-* MX / Choc PCB Sockets (1511 for MX or 1350 for Chocs)
+* 56-70 x MX / Choc PCB Sockets (1511 for MX or 1350 for Chocs)

 ## Optional
-* SK6812MINI-E for RGB
+* 56-68 x SK6812MINI-E for RGB
     * 6x per column from center of keyboard + 4 for thumb
         * Example: left and right sides require 80 total for all columns.
 If you only need 5 columns, then you need 68.
-* nice!view (or OLED, but won't be aligned to nice!nano)
+* 2 x nice!view (or OLED, but won't be aligned to nice!nano)
-* Low profile socket pin headers for socketed microcontrollers (or similar)
+* 4 x Low profile socket pin headers for socketed microcontrollers (or similar)
-* Rotary encoder EC11 (similar to Sofle)
+* 2 x Rotary encoder EC11 (similar to Sofle)
-* PJ320A headphone jacks
+* 2 x PJ320A headphone jacks
     * **NOTE**: Due to me wanting to allow for wireless or wired setups, **the current PCB design will not charge the other keyboard side**.
 This is because VCC is disconnected to avoid blowing up the charging circuit of the nice!nano.
 If you need it, you may need to modify the PCB and schematic to allow for this.

 # Case
 Curious to see what it looks like?
-Behold, OnShape link that contains questionable features that are unlabelled... will get around to it but need a working prototype first!
+Behold, OnShape link that contains questionable features that are unlabelled...
+This case works with the PCBs and allows for sliding rails, but won't lock the rails.
+A better design is in the works, but this is a good start.

-**WARNING: Case made but has not been test fitted with PCB!
-It is also using an older version of the PCB and only have 4 rows.**
+**This design requires the following additional parts:**
+* Countersunk M3 screws:
+    * 24 M3x12mm
+        * Mounts down the PCB to each column plate frame into the bottom stopper
+    * 3 M3x8mm
+        * Holds down the rails for the keyboard
+    * 14 M3x6mm
+        * Corresponding nuts for the top stopper screws located near the top of each column needed
+    * 2 M3x5mm
+        * For the holes near the encoder and display

 <p align="center">
     <p>Onshape Document (click on picture):</p>
     <a href="https://cad.onshape.com/documents/f7367bff9cd2cc9be8d2436b/w/1f753fadbcf1b9049e256121/e/c4b472236e977df85b7d8a49">